litestar-org/litestar/CONTRIBUTING.rst

    * Use ``vMAJOR.MINOR.PATCH`` (e.g. ``v1.2.3``) as both the tag and release title
    * Fill in the release description.
 You can use the "Generate release notes" function to get a draft for this

-3. Update ``CHANGELOG.rst`` by adding a new ``.. changelog:: <version number>`` entry, with the version number.
-Include the contents of the release notes as they relate to changes in code
-4. Commit your changes and push to ``main``
+3. Commit your changes and push to ``main``
-5. Publish the release
+4. Publish the release
-6. Check that the "publish" `action <https://github.com/litestar-org/litestar/actions>`_ has run successfully
+5. Check that the "publish" `action <https://github.com/litestar-org/litestar/actions>`_ has run successfully